 With the fight growing desperate, Caledonia is forced to make an unlikely and unsteady alliance with a new enemy.
 It’s a gamble that could cost her everything, but with the fate of the seas in her hands, Caledonia will do whatever it takes to win the war.

 The second book in a heart-stopping trilogy that follows the captain of an all-female ship hellbent on taking down a vicious warlord’s powerful fleet, which Kirkus Reviews called “an immersive, adventurous pleasure that improves on the first book.”

 Caledonia may have lost her crew, but she’s not done fighting yet.
-After nearly dying at the hand of a powerful foe, Caledonia is pulled from the sea and nursed back to health by a crew of former Bullets that call themselves Blades.
+After nearly dying at the hand of a powerful foe, Caledonia is pulled from the sea and nursed back to health by a crew of former Bullets who call themselves Blades.
 The Blades escaped Aric Athair’s clutches and now live a nomadic existence, ready to disappear at a moment’s notice should trouble come their way.

 But Caledonia wants to do more than just hide.
 She wants to find the Mors Navis and her beloved sisters.
-She wants to continue fighting Aric’s fleet and to take back the Bullet seas.
+She wants to continue fighting Aric’s fleet and to take back the Bullet Seas.
 She’ll need to do everything in her power to convince the Blades that fighting is their only option, that there has to be a life better than the one under Aric Athair’s reign, and that finding the women of the Mors Navis is the first step to revolution.